Gough Whitlam: Return to Opposition, 1975–1978

 Whitlam stayed on as Opposition leader, surviving a leadership challenge.
 In early 1976, an additional controversy broke when it was reported that Whitlam had been involved in ALP attempts to raise $500,000 during the election from the Ahmed Hassan al-Bakr government of Iraq.
 No money had actually been paid, and no charges were filed.

 The Whitlams were visiting China at the time of the Tangshan earthquake in July 1976, though they were staying in Tianjin, 90 mi away from the epicentre.
 The Age printed a cartoon by Peter Nicholson showing the Whitlams huddled together in bed with Margaret Whitlam saying, "Did the earth move for you too, dear?"
 This cartoon prompted a page full of outraged letters from Labor partisans and a telegram from Gough Whitlam, safe in Tokyo, requesting the original of the cartoon.

-In early 1977 Whitlam faced a leadership challenge from Bill Hayden, the last treasurer in the Whitlam government, with Whitlam remaining leader of the ALP by a two-vote margin.
-Fraser called an election for 10 December.
+In early 1977 Whitlam faced a leadership challenge from Bill Hayden, the last treasurer in the Whitlam government, but survived by a two-vote margin.
+Fraser called an election for 10 December to bring elections for the House and Senate back into line; a half-Senate election was due in 1978.
 Although Labor managed to pick up five seats, the Coalition still enjoyed a majority of 48.
 According to Freudenberg, "The meaning and the message were unmistakable.
 It was the Australian people's rejection of Edward Gough Whitlam."
 Whitlam's son Tony, who had joined his father in the House of Representatives at the 1975 election, was defeated.
 Shortly after the election, Whitlam resigned as party leader and was succeeded by Hayden.